Coracle: Indian coracle

 Indian coracles (பரிசல் parisal; ಹರಗೋಲು, ತೆಪ್ಪ, aragōlu, tep, 'crab') are commonly found on the rivers Kaveri and Tungabhadra in Southern India.
-Coracles are light, bowl-shaped boats with a frame of woven grasses, reeds, or saplings covered with hides.
+Coracles are light, bowl-shaped boats with a frame of woven grasses, reeds or saplings covered with hides.
 Indian coracles are considered to have been in existence since prehistoric times, and are a major tourist attraction at the Hogenakkal falls on the Kaveri river.
 Although these boats were originally designed for general transport, they have recently been used mostly for giving tourists rides.

 Types

 The coracles found in the Hogenakkal are of two types, which differ mainly in size.
 The smaller ones are about 6.2 feet (1.9 metres) in diameter, and are used primarily for fishing.
 The larger ones, which measure up to 8.4 feet (2.6 metres) in diameter, are used for tourists.

 Design

 Indian coracles are either saucer or bowl shaped and circular, with the greatest diameter across the mouth.
 The circular coracles in Iraq are very similar, but they have convexly curved sides, and thus the mouth is not the widest part.
 Indian coracles are on average about 7.3 feet (2.24 metres) in diameter, but can still hold eight people at a time.
 Other kinds of coracles usually can only hold one person.
 Indian coracles, and coracles in general, are made of bamboo and take about a day to build, given all the necessary materials.
-The bottoms of the boats are covered in hides, or sometimes with sheets of plastic, in order to make them waterproof.
+The bottoms of the boats are covered in hides, sometimes with sheets of plastic, or sometimes the bottom is tarred in order to make them waterproof.
 In modern times, a sheet of LDPE plastic is often embedded between two layers of bamboo.
-Sometimes the bottom of the craft is tarred to make it waterproof.
 Coracles are steered and propelled using a single paddle from the front of the boat in the direction of travel, making them unique.